dbt-labs/docs.getdbt.com/website/docs/faqs/project/source-has-bad-name.md

 ---
 title: What if my source is in a poorly named schema or table?
-Description: "Use schema and identifier properities to define names"
+description: "Use schema and identifier properities to define names"
 sidebar_label: 'Source is in a poorly-named scheme or table'
 id: source-has-bad-name